 - 612. Options in the Teaching of Grammar in ESL/EFL.
 3 hrs.
 An introduction to approaches to the acquisition and teaching of grammar in English as a second or foreign language. - 641.
 TESOL Seminar.
 3 hrs.
 May be repeated as content varies.
 Content varies in response to students' interests and needs. - 645.
 Reading in ESL/EFL Instruction.
 3 hrs.
-An introduction to current reading theory, research, and techniques relevant to the teaching of English as a second or foreign language. - 692.
+An introduction to current reading theory, research, and techniques relevant to the teaching of English as a second or foreign language. - 656.
+Qualitative Research for ESL/EFL.
+3 hrs.
+Course famiarizes students with qualitative research methods in languages for conducting field-based research projects in English-speaking communities.
+Repeatable once. - 692.
 Special Problems in TESOL.
 3 hrs. by prior arrangement only.
 May be repeated as content varies.